 In making an assessment of each director's "external" status, the Board considers all relevant facts and circumstances.
-It takes into account if a director has any of the relationships or interests described under section 601JA of the Act and whether that relationship or interest is material.
+It takes into account if a director has any of the relationships or interests described under section 601JA of the Act (see Compliance Committee above for section 601JA requirements) and whether that relationship or interest is material

 The test of whether a relationship or interest is material is based on the nature of the relationship or interest and on the circumstances and activities of the director.
 Materiality is considered from the perspective of the Trust, the persons or organisations with which the director is associated, and from the perspective of the director.